sverx/devkitSMS/assets2banks/README.md

 * If the asset folder contains files you wish *assets2banks* to ignore (for instance, a file called `.gitignore`) you can exclude each file using the command line `--exclude` option.

+* Default bank size is 16 KiB, but you can use `--banksize=` if you need a different size.

-* Assets and assetgroups bigger than a single bank (16 kB) are also supported using the `--allowsplitting` option.
+* Assets and assetgroups bigger than a single bank are also supported using the `--allowsplitting` option.

 Example usage:
 ```